 Liberty Hall is listed on the Iowa and National Registers of historic homes.
 Visitors are able to catch a glimpse into the life of a middle class family in an era from the late Midwestern Victorian.
 The house, furniture and antiques uniquely represent that time period and help to tell the story of a significant religious movement in American’s history.

-Leon SCIT Theatre
+a.
+Leon SCIT Theatre; Coliseum Theatre